hpique/Articles/Swift/Style guide for functions with closure parameters/Style guide for functions with closure parameters.md

 }
 ```

 At the very least the `do` prefix is short and clearly indicates a closure.
-While might not become the standars, it beats calling these parameters `somethingBlock`.
+While it might not become the standard, it beats calling these parameters `somethingBlock`.

 ## Style guide